vvarada2009/varada-student/_posts/student_toolkit/2025-11-06-retrospective_final_blog.md

 permalink: /retrospective-blog
 author: Varada Vichare
 ---
-# 💻 My Computer Science Journey 🌱
+# 💻 My Trimerster 1 Computer Science Journey 🌱

 ---

 ## 🚀 1.
 Comparing Myself to the Beginning of the Year

-When I first joined this class, I walked in with **zero coding experience**.
+When I first joined this class, I walked in with zero coding experience.
-I had only heard of programming languages like **Python** and **JavaScript**, but I didn’t know what they actually *did* or how they worked.
+I had only heard of programming languages like Python and JavaScript, but I didn’t know what they actually did or how they worked.
+To me, coding felt like this mysterious world full of symbols and logic that only experts could understand.

-At the start, I struggled with the basics such as cloning repositories, getting vscode to work on my device, commiting changes, and more.
+At the beginning, even the smallest things felt like big challenges — figuring out how to clone a repository, getting VS Code to actually run properly on my device, or understanding what it meant to commit and push changes to GitHub.
+I remember feeling a little lost, like everyone else knew what was happening while I was still trying to understand how the puzzle pieces fit together.

-But as the trimester went by, I became much more confident with the tools we use every day.
-I learned how to:
+But as the trimester went by, something changed.
+I started to gain confidence.
+The same things that once felt confusing started to make sense.
+I began learning how to:

-- 💻 Use the **VS Code **
+💻 Use VS Code to write and organize my code efficiently

-- 📁 Organize files and repositories
+📁 Manage folders and files within different repositories

-- 🔄 **Clone, fork, and push commits** to GitHub
+🔄 Clone, fork, and push commits to GitHub like a pro

-- 🚀 **Deploy** projects online
+🚀 Deploy websites and projects to make them live and shareable

-Along the way, I also discovered the importance **collaboration**.
-During our **Digital Famine Project**, I started interacting more with classmates, asking for help when I got stuck, and sharing ideas to help others too.
-Through this, I had an opportunity to improve my teamwork skills.
+Along the way, I also discovered something I didn’t expect: the importance of collaboration.
+During our Digital Famine Project, I worked closely with my classmates, and that experience really opened my eyes.
+We shared ideas, divided up tasks, helped each other, and improved on creations.
+I had to go and talk to different people which built my communication skills.
+At the beginning of the trimester I only knew 2 people in the class but as we collaborated and switched up teams I got to work with new people and start to talk to other people.

-The person I was at the beginning of the year would have been shocked to see me creating games and more today!
+Now, looking back, the person I was at the beginning of the year would be shocked to see what I can do today.
+I’ve built small games, created my own website, and gained a real understanding of how code turns ideas into reality.

 ---